-Stage 2.
-Subsequent reporting, investigation and follow up of bullying incidents:
+Stage 2 Subsequent reporting, investigation and follow up of bullying incidents

-Action taken by Relevant Teacher
+Action taken by Relevant Teacher Year Head

-Action taken by Procedure Sanction and/or Support Action taken by (b) Principal or Deputy Principal involved School Code of Positive Behaviour is invoked at Senior Management Level Contact made with parents/guardians of both parties Parents/guardians of perpetrator(s) meet with Principal/Deputy Principal (Year Head may also be asked to attend).
-Principal will use discretion in meeting parents of victim Feedback given to relevant teacher(s)- Year Heads Records kept and all necessary paperwork/ forms completed Follow up progress with Sanctions may include: After-school detention or other agreed sanction from school's Code of Positive Behaviour.
+Action taken by Procedure Sanctions and/or Support may include: School Code of Positive Behaviour is invoked at Senior Management Level.
+Contact made with parents/guardians of both parties.
+Parents/guardians of perpetrator(s) meet with Principal/Deputy Principal (Year Head may also be asked to attend).
+Principal will use discretion in meeting parents of victim.
+Feedback given to relevant teacher(s)- Year Heads.
+Records kept and all necessary paperwork/ forms completed.
+Follow up progress Sanctions and/or Support may include: Sanctions may include: After-school detention or other agreed sanction from school's Code of Positive Behaviour.
 Out of school Suspension.
 Parents/Guardians are met, and conditions set regarding student's future behaviour.
 Contract is signed by both pupil and parents.
 Parents/guardians may be asked to attend a meeting with Senior Management and the Discipline Committee.
 The future of the student(s) in the school may be considered.
-A referral may be made to The Board of Management. parents of victim 4) Feedback given to relevant teacher(s)- Year Heads 5) Records kept and all necessary paperwork/ forms completed 6) Follow up progress with the Discipline Committee.
-The future of the student(s) in the school may be considered.
-A referral may be made to The Board of Management. victim and bully, bystanders and others involved 7) Continue to monitor the situation.
-Referral to Guidance Counsellor, HSCL Coordinator, Behaviour for Learning Classroom

-Referral to GP and /or National Education Psychological Service (NEPS) Contact with relevant external agencies and authorities, as appropriate e.g., HSE Children and Family Social Services -- ---
+A referral may be made to The Board of Management.
+Supports may include: Referral to Guidance Counsellor, HSCL Coordinator, Behaviour for Learning Classroom.
+Referral to GP and /or National Education Psychological Service (NEPS).
+Contact with relevant external agencies and authorities, as appropriate e.g., HSE Children with victim and bully, bystanders and others involved.
+7) Continue to monitor the situation. and Family Social Services.